 If the DIY approach fails

 If you’ve given naming a go, and you still feel stuck, get in touch with a naming specialist.
-Your brand name is the element of your brand that you’ll keep the longest, and it’s an opportunity to create something powerful.
+Your brand name is the element of your brand that you’ll keep the longest, and it’s an opportunity to create something strategic.
 Choose well!

 More reading

-Psychology of Brand Names by Nick Kolenda, Brand Naming by Rob Meyerson, Don’t Call It That by Eli Altman
+Many resources from Caitlin Barrett at Naming for Everyone, Psychology of Brand Names by Nick Kolenda, Brand Naming by Rob Meyerson, Don’t Call It That by Eli Altman